e476h171/PERSONAL_PROJECTS/Data Science/Suicide Prevention/README.md

 ## Building a Model
 ### Model 1:
 I used the 90 train/ 10 test split to create my datasets.
-To begin with, I fitted a basic linear regression model with all 3 variables (sex, age and generation)
+To begin with, I fit a basic linear regression model with all 3 variables (sex, age and generation)

 lm.fit1= lm(suicide_rate~age + sex + generation,data=suicide.train)